Veterinary Technician Schools in Alabama

 United States Alabama

 While it is clear that salaries in Alabama fall below the national figures, this may be due to the reality that Alabama’s cost of living is more affordable than most other states.
-According to the Missouri Economic Research and Information Center (MERIC 2021), AL is the sixth-cheapest state in which to live.
-Folks living in Alabama experience particular savings when it comes to housing and transportation.
+According to the Missouri Economic Research and Information Center (MERIC 2024), AL is the fourth-cheapest state in which to live.
+Folks living in Alabama experience particular savings when it comes to housing and healthcare.

 Where Do Vet Techs In Alabama Work?